NexPlayer/NexPlayer_HTML5_Documentation/3rdParties.md

 ***

-# Third Parties
+# third Party

 This is a summary of how to use third parties tools

 ## Agora

-Agora allow us to give the chance of see a video with your friends
+Agora allows us to give you the chance to see a video with your friends

 <img width="50%" text-align="center" src="./_images/agoraimg.png" alt="nexAgo" >

 ### Using with the player

-To Start you need to have a channel in Agora, you could do that creating an account in the next link: https://www.agora.io/en.
+To start, you need to have a channel set up in Agora.
+You can do that by creating an account in the following link: https://www.agora.io/en.

-In order to use it, first of all you need to create a div with "agoraContainer" id, inside of the player container.
+In order to use it, you need to create a div with the “agoraContainer” id, inside of the player container.

 ```html
 <div id="player_container">